-Scalability: On-premise TFS implementations can only scale up to the size of their
+- Scalability: On-premise TFS implementations can only scale up to the size of their hardware infrastructure.

-Patch Management: It is necessary to make sure that all updates are applied to the platform in
+- Patch Management: It is necessary to make sure that all updates are applied to the platform in a timely manner.

-Access to Cloud Services: On-premise TFS implementations would not make the most out of the
+- Access to Cloud Services: On-premise TFS implementations would not make the most out of the Cloud Service offerings.

-Partner/Vendor Access: With on-premise TFS implementation, it is difficult to provide access to
+- Partner/Vendor Access: With on-premise TFS implementation, it is difficult to provide access to your TFS Platform.

 Our TFS to Azure DevOps Migration Approach